 ACON offers a range of services to members of the gay, lesbian, bisexual and transgender communities and people living with HIV including:

-- Substance support which provides confidential FREE short term counselling (up to 12 sessions) for LGBTI people and people with HIV seeking support in relation to their use of alcohol and other drugs.
-ACON’s substance support service provides face to face counselling in our Sydney, Hunter and Lismore offices.
+- Substance support which provides confidential FREE short-term counselling (up to 12 sessions) for LGBTQ+ people and people with HIV seeking support in relation to their use of alcohol and other drugs.
+ACON’s substance support service provides face-to-face counselling in our Sydney, Hunter and Lismore offices.
 Skype and Phone counselling is also available across NSW.

 Find us on Facebook at https://www.facebook.com/aconhealth/

 The Alcohol & Drug Information Service (ADIS) is a free and confidential counselling helpline for NSW residents with concerns around alcohol and/or drug misuse and is available 24 hours a day, 7 days a week.

 Call 1800 250 015 or visit their website.

 Al-Anon is a support group to help family members and friends cope with their loved ones alcohol use.